mondaycom/welcome-apps/apps/jira-node/README.md

 2. Create a new "Jira JQL App"
 3. Open the "Features" section and create a new "Integration" feature

-### Create a with custom trigger, dynamic mapping custom field, and custom action
+### Create a custom trigger, dynamic mapping custom field, and custom action

 1. Open the "Custom Blocks" tab
 2. Click the "Create new" button and select "Trigger."
 Configure your custom trigger to have the following configuration: